mauroprojetos/OpenSaber/readme.md

 ExpressPCB files.
 I regret the proprietary solution, but I've been happy thusfar with the service.

 The shield - which is the PCB that sits on top of the Teensy - collects together 1) an audio amplifier, 2) a DotStar LED controller,
 3) an accelerometer, and 4) and emitter LED power onto one board.
 It also provides an SPI inteface connection for an external SD card, display, or similar.

-- A **microcontroller**, the Teensy 3.2 or 3.5, is the micro-computer that runs the software.
+- A **microcontroller**, the Teensy 3.5, is the micro-computer that runs the software.
 It controls the blade state, the color of the LEDs, the color of the blade, and does audio processing.

   It is soldered to a shield PCB.
 The microcontroller can be programmed directly via USB.
-The 3.5 includes an integrated SD card (handy!), but an SD breakout board can be connected via the SPI interface.
+The 3.5 includes an integrated SD card.

-- **LED amplifier** The LED uses a 3 channel, 350ma (average) controller.
+- **LED amplifier** The LED uses a 3 channel, 350ma (configurable) controller.
   The microcrontroller uses an amplifier bridge made of 3 MOSFETS to drive the LEDs.
 Voltage monitoring is used to keep the LED current constant.
 You may change the LED current in the software.

-- **LED** a 1 WATT Cree or Luxeon LED in a star configuration is typical.
+- **LED** a 1-2 W Cree or Luxeon LED in a star configuration is typical.
   The LED uses a common anode, as well as 3 control lines: Red, Green, and Blue.
 They 4 wires are connected from the LED to the front side of the emitter electronics.

 ### Switches

-The code assumes 1 or 2 switches.
+The code supports 1 or 2 switches.
+At this point, the one switch configuration is much more tested.

+#### One Switch

+Tap selects mode: "ready", "palette", "volume".
+Press-and-hold ignites the blade or changes the setting.

+#### Two Switch

 - A: the main switch.
 Hold for power, tap for battery level indicator.
 - B: the auxiliary switch.
 When the blade is on, tap for "blaster effect", hold for "lockup effect".
 When the blade is off, hold to toggle sound.
   When the sound turns on, hold for 1-4 flashes to set volume.

-In a 2 switch configuration, you may also (when the blade is on) hold auxillary and then tap the main switch to cycle through the blade color / sound palettes.

-In a 1 switch configuration, a tap mode switches between "blade", "palette", and "volume".
-Long press either turns the blade on/off, or selects the palette or volume.

 ### Audio